-This new proto $- \text{org3_update.pb}$ - contains the Org3 definitions and high level pointers to the Org1 and Org2 material.
-We are able to forgo the extensive MSP material and modification policy information for Org1 and Org2
+This new proto $- \text{org3\update.pb}$ - contains the Org3 definitions and high level pointers to the Org1 and Org2 material.
+We are able to forgo the extensive MSP material and modification policy information for Org1 and Org2 because this data is already present within the channel's genesis block.
+As such, we only need the delta between the two configurations.

 Before submitting the channel update, we need to perform a few final steps.
-First, let's decode this object into editable JSON format and call it org3_update.json:
+First, let's decode this object into editable JSON format and call it org3\update.json:

-Now, we have a decoded update file - org3_update.json - that we need to wrap in an envelope message.
+Now, we have a decoded update file - org3\update.json - that we need to wrap in an envelope message.
 This step will give us back the header field that we stripped away earlier.
-We'll name this file org3_update_in_envelope.json:
+We'll name this file org3\update\in\envelope.json: